What is Bone Broth?

 You can make bone broth from almost any type of animal, including the following: pork, turkey, beef, chicken, veal, and fish.
-All you need to do is simmer the bones and connective tissues, and the stock that you get will absorb all of the essential nutrients you need.
+All you need to do is simmer the bones and connective tissues, and the stock you get will absorb all the essential nutrients you need.

 Benefits of Bone Broth

 There are many benefits of incorporating bone broth into a balanced diet, including the fact that it is nutrient-rich, reduces inflammation, can help with weight loss, and improves sleep.

 The amino acids found in bone broth, including glycine and arginine, have potent anti-inflammatory effects.
 Arginine, in particular, may help fight the inflammation associated with obesity.
 One study shows higher levels of arginine in the blood are associated with decreased inflammation in obese women.

 While some inflammation is necessary, chronic inflammation may lead to several serious diseases.
 These include heart disease, diabetes, metabolic syndrome, Alzheimer's disease, arthritis, and many types of cancer.